 1. The editors-in-chief check the submission to judge whether it has some chance of ultimately being accepted.
 If they notice a serious problem, they contact the corresponding author to explain it.
 The most likely problems are that (a) the manuscript does not fall within the scope of the journal (as explained on the pages on Research Areas and Perspectives); (b) though potentially relevant, it does not include adequate discussion of the implications of the work for the topics of the journal; and (c) the work does not yet approach the high level of maturity that is required for an ACM journal.
 The authors may be encouraged to submit a revised or rewritten manuscript very soon or at a later time.

-2. The editors-in-chief ask one of TiiS’s regular associate editors – or, in the case of a submission to a special issue, the special issue associate editors – to manage the reviewing of the submission.
+2. The editor-in-chief ask one of TiiS’s regular associate editors – or, in the case of a submission to a special issue, the special issue associate editors – to manage the reviewing of the submission.
 (In general, the identity of the associate editor is made known to the authors by the time the reviews are sent to the authors for clarification, if not earlier.)

 3. The associate editor selects and invites 3 reviewers to review the submission.

 4. Once all reviews have been received, they are sent to the corresponding associate editor.
 The associate editor might invite the authors to submit an optional clarification message, if the reviewers need to further discuss and perhaps modify their reviews.

 5. The associate editor recommends an editorial decision about the submission, which is checked by the editors-in-chief to ensure consistent application of reviewing standards.